Noah

 is a New York–based theatre director.
 He gravitates toward joyful deeply human stories, ensemble-driven performance, and music-forward storytelling—developing new plays, musicals and bringing fresh energy to classical work.

 In April 2026, his production of the world premiere comedy When Playwrights Kill opened at the Huntington Theatre to rave reviews and was hailed as a “go-for-broke blast” by The Boston Globe.
-Last year he directed Matthew Lombardo’s play Conversations with Mother which ran for three months off-Broadway starring Caroline Aaron and Matt Doyle as well as development of a new play at New York Theatre Workshop and musical for Atlantic Theatre Company.
+The production was led by Tony winners Beth Leavel and Matt Doyle.
+Last year he directed Matthew Lombardo’s acclaimed play Conversations with Mother which ran for three months off-Broadway as well workshops of Dale Soules’s Double Deep at New York Theatre Workshop and Matthew Puckett’s musical Rebel Genius at Atlantic Theatre Company.

 His additional NY/off-Broadway productions include Karen Hartman’s The Lucky Star, Michael John LaChiusa and Ellen Fitzhugh’s Los Otros, Andrew Lippa’s I Am Harvey Milk (Lincoln Center), Daniel Zaitchik’s The Costume, Leslye Headland’s Surfer Girl and concert stagings with the New York Philharmonic’s Young People’s Concerts series.